morian/aio-ld2410/docs/start/tutorial.rst

 Entering configuration mode is also implemented as an asynchronous context.
 You cannot call configuration commands outside of this context!
-This context is a requirement before any other command is issued.
+This context is a requirement before any other command can be issued.

 .. seealso::
    :meth:`LD2410.configure` for more details.

-In the following example the configuration context spread over the emphasized lines:
+In the following example the configuration context spreads over the emphasized lines:

 .. literalinclude:: ../../examples/read_firmware_version.py
    :caption: examples/read_firmware_version.py